Preparing for TLS 1.2 in Office 365 and Office 365 GCC

 After you upgrade to TLS 1.2, make sure that the cipher suites you're using are supported by Azure Front Door.
 Microsoft 365 and Azure Front Door have slight differences in cipher suite support.
 For details, see What are the current cipher suites supported by Azure Front Door?.

-We have already begun deprecation of TLS 1.0 and 1.1 as of January 2020.
+We began deprecation of TLS 1.0 and 1.1 as of January 2020.
 Any clients, devices, or services that connect to Office 365 through TLS 1.0 or 1.1 in our DoD or GCC High instances are unsupported.
-For our commercial customers of Office 365, deprecation of TLS 1.0 and 1.1 will begin October 15, 2020 and rollout will continue over the following weeks and months.
+For our commercial customers of Office 365, deprecation of TLS 1.0 and 1.1 began October 15, 2020 and rollout continued over the following weeks and months.

 We recommend that all client-server and browser-server combinations use TLS 1.2 (or a later version) in order to maintain connection to Office 365 services.
 You might have to update certain client-server and browser-server combinations.

 For SMTP Inbound mail flow, after deprecation of TLS 1.0 and 1.1, we will accept only TLS 1.2 connection.
 However, we will continue accepting SMTP Connection which is unencrypted without any TLS.
-Although we do not recommend email transmission without any encryption.
+We do not recommend email transmission without any encryption.

 You'll need to update applications that call Microsoft 365 APIs over TLS 1.0 or TLS 1.1 to use TLS 1.2. .NET 4.5 defaults to TLS 1.1.
 To update your .NET configuration, see How to enable Transport Layer Security (TLS) 1.2 on clients.